 The Fijian archipelago sits in the Pacific Ocean, 1,300 miles north east of New Zealand, and benefits from spectacular scenery, a temperate climate and friendly locals.
 These attributes draw visitors from across the world, and for a number of reasons; whether it’s for a relaxing holiday, a stop on a round the world stop off, a romantic getaway or general tourism.
-The Fijian islands have something to offer everyone, you can stay in luxurious beach resorts, relax on spectacular beaches or enjoy the adventure on a lifetime.
+The Fijian islands have something to offer everyone, you can stay in luxurious beach resorts, relax on spectacular beaches and enjoy the experience on a lifetime.

 Fiji really is a paradise and one of the most popular destinations on a round the trip, you might want to relax on tropical beaches or take part in adventure water sports.
 The remote location of Fiji makes flights quite expensive but you can get here from many worldwide international airports.
 The closest country to fly from is New Zealand which is approximately 2000km away.

 Some must visit places include the rainforest, a local village, the Bouma National Park and a ride on the Navua river.
 Viti Levu and Vanua Levu is where the majority of the population live and which are the two biggest islands, the other islands have around 100 people living on them so are pretty deserted.
 Expect a great range of budget and luxury accommodation, amazing beach huts where you an walk out onto pristine beaches and go swimming in crystal clear ocean.
 If you’re ready to experience the adventure of a lifetime, search our meaningful travel opportunities.